falcosecurity/falco/README.md

 write and interactive and fd.name contains sysdig write and interactive and fd.name contains .txt
 ```
-(Note: compared to the syntax in the page referenced above, this is missing the output spec (`.. | <output>`).
-This part is not implemented yet.
-Stay tuned...)

 Let's assume you called that file rules.txt.
 Now you can run digwatch like so: